-The Receiver also filed and served two omnibus Objections to Proofs of Claim on December 13, 2021, objecting to a total of 1,580 Proofs of Claim that provided insufficient supporting documentation or asserted claims in excess of the Receiver's records.
+The Receiver filed and served two omnibus Objections to Proofs of Claim on December 13, 2021, objecting to a total of 1,580 Proofs of Claim that provided insufficient supporting documentation or asserted claims in excess of the Receiver's records.
 The deadline to respond to these Objections expired on January 14, 2022, and 1,410 claimants did not respond.
-On April 15, 2022, the Receiver filed a Sixth Verified Motion Requesting Order (I) Disallowing Certain Proofs of Claim in Their Entirety and (II) Allowing Certain Proofs of Claim in a
+On April 15, 2022, the Receiver filed a Sixth Verified Motion Requesting Order (1) Disallowing Certain Proofs of Claim in Their Entirety and (II) Allowing Certain Proofs of Claim in a Modified Amount (No Response Claims).
+On July 7, 2022, the Court entered an Order granting this Motion, reducing asserted claims by approximately \$6.2 million.